pinting/oraculum/README.md

 That is every way of spelling something in $L$ with this vocabulary.
 For $L = \{\texttt{"tiger"}\}$ that is the handful of chops above; for an infinite $L$ it is infinite.

-$c$ is many-to-one wherever it is defined at all, so for any $L$ this vocabulary can spell, $c^{-1}(L)$ is larger than $L$ and can never be listed; it has to be a machine.
-And regular languages survive inverse homomorphism, so whenever $L$ is regular that machine is a finite automaton over $V$.
+$c$ is many-to-one, so $c^{-1}(L)$ is the wider of the two.
+For an infinite $L$ there is nothing to list at all, so it has to be a machine.
+Regular languages survive inverse homomorphism, so whenever $L$ is regular that machine is a finite automaton over $V$.
 It is what `kernel` calls an **index** and sections 2 to 4 are three ways of building one.

 ```
 NOTE: What an index is from outside

-You hand the factory a description - a constant, a pattern, or a
+You hand the factory a description (a constant, a pattern, or a
-difference of other indexes - and get back an id.
+difference of other indexes) and get back an id.
 After that the only
 thing anyone says is "advance index 7 by token 1204" and which of the
 three kinds it happens to be stops mattering.